-Mount Kilimanjaro, also known as the Roof of Africa in Tanzania, is the highest peak in Africa, and tallest freestanding peak in the world!
+Altitude sickness is not uncommon on Mount Kilimanjaro, also known as the Roof of Africa in Tanzania, and the highest peak in Africa, and tallest freestanding peak in the world!
 Towering at an incredible 5895m above sea level, climbing this majestic mountain has its challenges.
 The most common of them all?
 Altitude sickness.
 Altitude sickness on Kilimanjaro and your overall safety on the mountain go hand in hand, and should be taken very seriously.
 In this article we cover the effects of enduring high altitudes, what to expect and how to overcome it.

 The most common challenge of all on Kilimanjaro?
 Altitude sickness

 Altitude sickness, or Acute Mountain Sickness (AMS), is a negative health effect of high altitude.
 The percentage of oxygen in the atmosphere at sea level is about 21%.
 As you climb higher up the mountain the percentage remains the same but the number of oxygen molecules per breath is reduced.
 At 12,000 feet (3,600 m) there are roughly 40% fewer oxygen molecules per breath.
 The body therefore finds it hard to adapt and function as normal with less oxygen.
 Altitude sickness is caused by a failure of the body to adapt quickly enough to these lower levels of oxygen.
 Often climbers make the mistake of going too high (altitude) too quickly (rate of ascent).